What’s the Difference? | Refinished vs. Refurbished vs. Restored Pianos

 NOTE: We have seen cases where pianos that have had minor refurbishment and refinishing completed passed off as a ‘fully restored’ piano.
 Be sure to go through the list of work completed on the instrument to ensure the condition of the piano.

 Extensive Re-Manufacturing: The process of properly restoring a piano is much more extensive than a simple cosmetic refinish or refurbishment of mechanical parts.
 The restoration work we complete is also known as ‘rebuilding’ or ‘re-manufacturing’ due to how complete this work is.
-Restoring a piano to the extent that we do here at Chupp’s Piano Service requires a broad base of knowledge and vast experience to ensure like new condition and true concert-level performance.
-Our team of piano rebuilders go through the piano and every component from the soundboard to the action is carefully evaluated and then repaired, restored or fully replaced.
+Restoring a piano to the extent that we do here at Chupp’s Piano Service requires a broad base of knowledge and vast experience to ensure like-new condition and true concert-level performance.
+Our team of piano rebuilders goes through the piano and every component from the soundboard to the action is carefully evaluated and then repaired, restored or fully replaced.
 Below is an example list of what might be done to fully restore a vintage Steinway piano.
 (Steinway Model A-3 #224288 used as the example.)

 - New premium spruce soundboard & bridge caps